Aubameyang goals give Arsenal 3-2 win over Everton

 Arsenal went close to a fourth goal when Nketiah, who spent the first half of the season on loan at Championship (second-tier) Leeds United, struck the bar with a curling shot.

-Everton almost grabbed a point at the end but Calvert-Lewin's header from a Bernard cross was just wide of the post.
+Everton almost grabbed a point at the end but Calvert-Lewin's header from a Bernard cross went just wide.

+The victory completed an excellent week for Arteta's side after their 4-0 Premier League win over Newcastle United and 1-0 win at Olympiakos in the Europa League on Thursday.

+"The best thing is the spirit we showed after coming back from Europe - three games in seven days.
+And coming back after we went behind.
+The resilience they showed after they were absolutely shattered.
+Three wins in seven days, for sure it is my best week," said the Spaniard.

 (Reporting by Simon Evans; Editing by Toby Davis and Clare Fallon)